OpenCyphal/pycyphal/docs/pages/architecture.rst

 Some transports support virtual interfaces that can be used for testing and experimentation instead of real physical connections.
-For example, the CAN transport supports virtual CAN buses via SocketCAN, and the serial transport supports TCP/IP tunneling and local loopback mode.
+For example, the UAVCAN/CAN transport supports virtual CAN buses via SocketCAN, and the serial transport supports TCP/IP tunneling and local loopback mode.
 Read the API documentation for more information about these features.